Student Responsibility for Observing Policies

 Since each hour in a course requires at least two additional hours of study, and since students usually register for several courses, Western has established the following credit load policies for undergraduate students:

-- During the first quarter of residence, a load must not exceed 17 credits; before registering for more than 15 credits, students should consult with their advisors
+- During the first quarter of residence, a load must not exceed 18 credits; before registering for more than 15 credits, students should consult with their advisors.

-- After the first quarter of residence, the maximum allowable load is 20 credits per quarter; students are limited to 17 credits during Phase I of registration
+- After the first quarter of residence, the maximum allowable load is 20 credits per quarter; students are limited to 18 credits during Phase I of registration.

 Non-Matriculated Students and Credit Limitations

-A program for non-matriculated students allows those not admitted to Western and undergraduate/certificate extension program students to enroll in Bellingham campus courses on a space available basis.
-Students who have been dismissed from Western due to low academic standing may not enroll as non-matriculants.
+A program for non-matriculated students allows community members not admitted to Western and undergraduate/certificate extension program students to enroll in Bellingham campus courses.
+Non-matriculated students are not eligible to register or get on waitlists until the first day of the quarter.
+Students who have been dismissed from Western due to low academic standing may not enroll as non-matriculants except during summer quarter.

 A student must be admitted to Western to apply credit to a degree.
 A maximum of 45 credits earned as a non-matriculant may be accepted toward a bachelor’s degree at Western.
 Contact the Graduate School for information on applying credit to graduate programs.

 Auditors are persons who desire to attend courses without earning credit.
-Admission as an auditor requires prior approval of the instructor and the Registrar’s Office.
+Written permission from the instructor and approval from the Registrar’s Office are required to register to audit a class.

-Since auditors are not active participants, certain courses may not be audited: those include, but are not limited to physical education activities, laboratory courses, studio courses, independent study courses, modern language courses, courses not taught in a group setting, and any other course the Registrar deems ineligible.
+Auditors may not actively participate in class and therefore certain courses may not be audited, including, but not limited to physical education activities, laboratory courses, studio courses, independent study courses, language courses, courses not taught in a group setting, and any other course the Registrar deems ineligible.
 Auditing a course cannot be used toward successful completion of academic credit.

-Auditors are not allowed to register until the first day of the quarter, and the limit of the course must not have reached the maximum.
-Changes to or from audit cannot be made after the first week of the quarter.
+Auditors are not allowed to register until the first day of the quarter, and the course must not have reached maximum enrollment.
+Changes to or from audit cannot be made after the first five days of the quarter.

 Students enrolled for 10 or more non-audited credits may audit a course without an additional charge.
-Students enrolled for less than 10 credits should refer to the Tuition and Fees section ‘Auditing a class.’
+Students enrolled for less than 10 credits should refer to the Tuition and Fees section “Auditing a Class.”
 Students approved to register for an audit are responsible for paying any course fees attached to the course.
-Students enrolled in off-campus, self-supporting programs, who choose to audit are required to pay the full amount of tuition and fees.
+Students who choose to audit self-supporting classes through Outreach and Continuing Education are required to pay the full amount of tuition and fees.

 Special Registration Privileges

-The Registrar’s Office grants course registration privileges on a space-available basis, for one term at a time, to non matriculated applicants, Washington state employees, WWU staff, and residents over 60 years of age who are eligible for tuition reduction.
-Special students and non matriculated students must submit a Special Student Enrollment Form to the Registrar’s Office each quarter.
-This form can be found online at: http://www.wwu.edu/depts/registrar/forms.shtml
+The Registrar’s Office grants course registration privileges on a space-available basis fall, winter and spring quarters, for one term at a time, to auditors, Washington State employees, and Washington residents 60 years of age and older who are eligible for tuition reduction.
+Tuition reduction for summer quarter is available to WWU employees only.
+Written permission from the professor is required to audit a class.
+Special students and auditors must submit a Special Student Enrollment Form and/or the applicable tuition/fee waiver application to the Registrar’s Office 2-3 weeks prior to the beginning of each quarter.
+The forms can be found online at: registrar.wwu.edu/forms-and-links.

-An undergraduate student is classified as a freshman when his or her total completed credits (including transferred credits) range from 0 to 44, a sophomore with credits of 45 to 89, a junior with credits of 90 to 134, and a senior with credits of 135 or more.
+An undergraduate student is classified as a freshman when total completed credits (including transferred credits) range from 0 to 44, a sophomore with credits of 45 to 89, a junior with credits of 90 to 134, and a senior with credits of 135 or more.

 180 credits are the minimum number of credits required to graduate with a bachelor’s degree from Western Washington University.
 Many majors require more than the minimum of 180 credits.
 In order to graduate in four years, a student should plan to enroll in an average of 15 credits each quarter.
 Undergraduate students must be enrolled for a minimum of 12 credits in order to be considered full-time (e.g., eligibility for financial assistance, full-time veterans’ benefits, participation in intercollegiate athletics, etc.) Graduate students, officially admitted to the Graduate School must be enrolled in a minimum of 8 credits for financial aid purposes and veterans’ benefits.
 Students are advised to check carefully to determine that they meet the definition of “full-time enrollment” for the program in which they are participating.

-The following table illustrates the minimum number of credits to be considered full time, three-quarter, or half time each quarter.
+The following table illustrates the minimum number of credits to be considered full time, three-quarter, or half time each quarter for specific eligibility, aid and benefit related services and agencies.

 Full fees are assessed to all students enrolled in 10 credits or more.
 Students enrolled in at least 10 credits are eligible to live in on-campus housing, hold Associated Student office and obtain on-campus student employment.